-A lined swale is a constructed channel with a permanent lining designed to carry concentrated runoff to a stable outlet.
+A lined swale is a constructed channel with a permanent lining designed to carry concentrated runoff without channel erosion to a stable outlet.
 This practice applies where grass swales are unsuitable because of conditions such as steep channel grades, prolonged flow areas, soils that are too erodible or not suitable to support vegetation or insufficient space and where riprap-lined swales are not desired.
-The purpose of a lined swale is to conduct stormwater runoff without causing erosion problems in the area of channel flow.

-The material that provides the permanent lining may be concrete, manufactured concrete products, or turf reinforcement mat (TRM).
+The material that provides the permanent lining may be concrete, manufactured concrete products, tied concrete block mats, or turf reinforcement mat (TRM).

 - Site Preparation

 - Material Placement

 - Stabilization

 - Construction Verification

+- Maintenance